MigueldsBatista/projeto_database/README.md

 Na pagina do perfil do paciente precisa ter um botao pra deletar a conta e um botao para mudar o status entre internado vs alta

+I need a filter on dashboard page, on menu and on orders